Arrays Class in Java

 Topics Covered

-Arrays class is a part of the Java collection framework in the java.util package.
-It only consists of static methods and methods of the object class.
+The arrays class is part of the Java collection framework in the java.utilpackage.
+It only consists ofstaticmethods and methods of theobject` class.
 Using Arrays, we can create, compare, sort, search, stream, and transform arrays.
-We can access the methods of this class easily by their class name itself.
+We can easily access the methods of this class by their class name.

 Introduction to Arrays Class in Java

-Java Array class was introduced in Java version 1.2.
-The methods that it consists of are used mostly for the manipulation of an array including all major operations like creating, sorting, searching comparing,, etc. We get overloaded methods for most of the data types by the arrays class. java.util.Arrays is a class that belongs to the java.util package.
+The Java Array class was introduced in Java version 1.2.
+Its methods are used mostly for manipulating an array, including all major operations like **creating, sorting, searching, comparing, ** etc. The arrays class provides overloaded methods for most data types. java.util.Arrays is a class that belongs to the java.util package.

 Why do we need the Arrays class in Java?

-This is because the methods provide provided by the Arrays class help us to perform useful tasks on arrays conveniently without the use of loops.
+This is because the methods provided by the Arrays class help us perform useful tasks on arrays conveniently without using loops.

 The class hierarchy for Arrays class in Java: